Kathleen Bradley: Departure from The Price Is Right

 Bradley, along with longtime model Janice Pennington, was released from her modeling duties on The Price Is Right on October 19, 2000, shortly after having testified during the lawsuit for slander and defamation of character host and executive producer Bob Barker filed against model Holly Hallstrom.
 Bradley's final episode aired on December 13, 2000.

 Barker lost his suit against Hallstrom.
 Bradley alleged that she and Pennington were fired for their testimonies in that lawsuit and negotiated a financial settlement in lieu of a lawsuit.
-Barker insisted that Bradley's accusation was untrue and that the dismissal stemmed from a change in ownership, furthermore stating that he appreciated Pennington's testimony.
+Barker insisted that Bradley's accusation was untrue and that the dismissal stemmed from a change in ownership, and also stated that he appreciated Pennington's testimony.

 In June 2014, Bradley released her memoirs, Backstage at The Price Is Right: Memoirs of a Barker Beauty.

 Personal

 Bradley has been married twice.
 Her first marriage was to actor Bill Overton from 1980 to 1984.
 She has been married to mechanical engineer Terrence Redd since 1988.
 She has two children; a daughter, Cheyenne Overton, from her marriage with Overton; and their son Terrence Redd II.
 Her stepdaughter Dior is from Redd's marriage to actress Bern Nadette Stanis.